AinaVT/LethalConfig/README.md

 # LethalConfig

-LethalConfig is an in-game mod configuration menu that can be used by any mod developer to let players change their BepInEx's ConfigEntry's within the game through a variety of UI controls.
+LethalConfig is a mod configuration menu that allows players to edit their configs from within the game.
+It also provides a simple API for developers to customize their mod and config entries.

 Inspired by Rune580's [RiskOfOptions](https://github.com/Rune580/RiskOfOptions)